kasperhelweg/fakta-vagrant/README.md

         -H "Content-type:application/json"
         -X GET http://localhost:3000/ | python -mjson.tool

-6. Clone whatever apps you want to work on, by issuing
+6. Clone whatever apps you need to work on, by issuing

         ./apps/<app-name>.sh
         vagrant provision

 7. Start coding in emacs :)

+##Details

+##Suggestions
+Install pgadmin and redis-commander on your own machine.
+These are tools for managing postgres and redis. postgres can be accesed at: localhost:? redis can be accesed at: localhost:?

+When developing you might want to start two vagrant ssh sessions.
+Start Foreman in one of them, and use the other for commands such as bundle install and rake tasks.